farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/httpapi.md

 1. Hashes, ETH addresses, signers etc... are all encoded as hex strings starting with `0x`
 2. Signatures and other binary fields are encoded in base64
+3. Constants are encoded as their string types.
+For example, the `hashScheme` is encoded as `HASH_SCHEME_BLAKE3` which is equivalent to the `HASH_SCHEME_BLAKE3 = 1` from the protobuf schema.

+### Timestamps
+Messages contain a timestamp, which is the _Farcaster Epoch Timestamp_ (and not the Unix Epoch).

 ### Paging
 Most endpoints support paging to get a large number of responses.